The influenza vaccines are available now and are suitable from age 6 months and up.

 Influenza vaccinations are strongly recommended, and government funded for:

-You can book a general appointment with your GP online via HotDoc, by phone or in person, or ask your GP during your next appointment (subject to availability).
+You can book by phone or at reception, or book a general appointment with a GP online via HotDoc, or ask the GP during your next appointment (subject to availability).

 It is safe to have an influenza vaccination on the same day as a Covid-19 vaccination.

 It is recommended to have the influenza vaccine before the start of flu season, which in Australia usually begins in June but peaks in August/September.
-We recommend having vaccinations in April to May, however they may be given later in the season, with protection kicking in a couple of weeks after the vaccine is given.
-The vaccine can be given any time there are influenza infections circulating in our community.
+It is recommended that you have your vaccination in April to May, however they may be given later in the season, with protection kicking in a couple of weeks after the vaccine is given.
+The vaccine can be given any time there are influenza infections circulating in the community.

 Yes.